hm-lang/core/proposals/intro.md

 for the remainder of the current block by using `@lock` before the variable name.

 ```
-X @mut: int = 4  # defined as mutable and reassignable
+X @var: int = 4  # defined as mutable and reassignable

 if SomeCondition
     @lock X = 7 # locks X after assigning it.